amisepa/Ascent/README.md

 ## Illustration

-Here, we computed all available complexity measures from two conditions of 64-channel Biosemi data: eyes-open vs eyes-closed resting state.
+We computed all of ASCENT's measures for two conditions of 64-channel Biosemi data: eyes-open vs eyes-closed resting state.
-We then perform (5,000 iterations) bootstrap statistics to identify the significant differences under the null hypothesis (H0; α = 0.05), and apply threshold-free cluster enhancement (TFCE) correction to control for the family-wise-error (FWE; Type 1 error), highlighting the significant spatiotemporal clusters.
+We then performed (5,000 iterations) bootstrap statistics to identify the significant differences under the null hypothesis (H0; α = 0.05), and apply threshold-free cluster enhancement (TFCE) correction to control for the family-wise-error (FWE; Type 1 error), highlighting the significant spatiotemporal clusters.
 For the multiscale measures, group analysis was performed using two different coarsening methods (standard deviation and median) to visualize how they capture different types of complexity information clearly.
 Time to compute everything with 32 GB of RAM and 10 cores with parallel computing: ~11 hours.